-The experience and training in the Computer Operating Systems Technology certificate program will begin to prepare students for the core and elective computer industry certification examinations.
+The experience and training in the Computer Operating Systems Technology certificate will begin to prepare the students for the core and elective computer industry network certification examinations such as the national Computer Technology Industry Association (CompTIA) A+ and Network+ certification examinations.

 Students may enroll in this program full- or part-time.
 Courses are offered during daytime and/or evening hours.
-Students who complete the Computer Operating Systems Technology certificate program and decide to pursue an associates of science degree may apply all of their credits (29 credits) towards the Computer Network Technology A.S.
-Degree program (67 credits).
+Students who complete the Computer Operating Systems Technology certificate program and decide to pursue an associate of science degree may apply all of their credits towards the Computer Network Technology A.S. degree program.
 Students should consult with a computer science/technology faculty advisor to plan their program and schedule of classes, and to discuss required course prerequisites.